26 Aug Stress Relief Through Music: Why Is Jazz So Relaxing?

-Personally, jazz puts me into a pensive mood.
+Personally, this genre puts me into a pensive mood.
 It’s something I occasionally enjoy – mainly while working – as most of the time I’m just blasting upbeat house music wherever I go.
-Music has an interesting way of firing up different emotions and feelings – and this is especially true with Jazz.
+Music has an interesting way of firing up different emotions and feelings – and this is especially true with jazz.

 As it appeared at the start of the 19th Century, jazz came from a time of racial divide.
-During the time of segregation in the US, slaves and lower-class people used jazz as an emotional outlet – as well as a way for individuals to express their identity and desire for freedom.
+During the time of segregation in the US, slaves and lower-class people used this as an emotional outlet.
+It was a way for individuals to express their identity and desire for freedom.

 Jazz owes its creation to the African-American communities that helped establish it.
-Their music is heavily characterised by rhythm-based songs, which influenced what we know jazz to be today.
+Their music is heavily characterized by rhythm-based songs, which influenced what we know the genre to be today.

 Despite its African-American history, many white musicians took interest in what jazz was about.
 Slowly they began to reach out to black musicians to find out more.
-From there on jazz began to slowly expand and reach new communities.
+From there it began to slowly expand and reach new communities.

-To get an idea of what jazz sounded like earlier in the days check out Louis Armstrong’s 1929 ‘Ain’t Misbehavin’.
+To get an idea of the earlier sounds, check out Louis Armstrong’s 1929 ‘Ain’t Misbehavin’.